abyssDS/sfmlWiki/Source:-FPS.md

-This wiki page contains the class FPS which implements the following two functions for calculation the framerate:
+This wiki page contains the class FPS which implements the following two functions for calculation the framerate once per second:

 * FPS::update() - Must be called at the end of every frame.
 This calculates and resets values if needed.
 * FPS::getFPS() - Returns the current framerate as an `const unsigned int`.